chef/chef-web-docs/content/config_rb_delivery_optional_settings.md

 `backup['chef_server_config']`

 :   Back up the Chef Infra Server configuration directory.
-Usefull for
+Useful for
     instances when Chef Automate and Chef Infra Server are installed on a single node.
 Default value: `false`.